piotr-oles/redux-detector/README.md

 `replaceReducer` - it changes detector and dispatches `{ type: '@@detector/INIT' }`.

 ## Typings ##
-If you are using TypeScript, you don't have to install typings - they are provided in npm package (index.d.ts).
+If you are using [TypeScript](https://www.typescriptlang.org/), you don't have to install typings - they are provided in npm package.

 ## License ##
 MIT